What is hepatitis C?

 - Infection is linked to the faster progression of Hepatitis C, and an increased risk of liver failure.
 On the other hand, Hepatitis C does not seem to accelerate HIV to disease progression.

-- HIV-positive people with less than 200 cells CD4 are at increased risk for severe liver damage from Hepatitis C.
+- HIV-positive people with less than 200 CD4 cells are at increased risk for severe liver damage from Hepatitis C.

-- However, sometimes HCV should be treated first.
+- However, sometimes HCV must be treated first.
 If HIV does not need to be treated yet (if the CD4 cell count is high enough and HIV viral load is low enough), it is a good idea to treat Hepatitis C first.
 So the liver may be in a better position to deal with antiretrovirals.

 - Some HIV drugs should be avoided when treating Hepatitis C. Do not use didanosine (ddI) with RBV.
 Avoid retrovir (AZT) during treatment Hepatitis C because it increases the risk of anemia.
 If you are infected, make sure that your health care provider knows how to treat both diseases.